sacosent/FastAPI-in-Delta/README.md

-# Deploy a FastAPI app to Deta Space
+# Deploy a FastAPI App to Deta Space with PHIRO 🔥🔥

-Sometimes you need to host an API anywhere in the web because you had this crazy idea on doing one more todo app during your insomnia but then you realize Heroku is no longer free for this.

-No worries, there are several free options in the web.
-This project aims to show you how to deploy a FastAPI app to Deta Space.
+We're excited to share our first open project on GitHub, a FastAPI application deployed on a public server in Deta Space.
+Whether you're a seasoned developer or a passionate newcomer, this guide will help you deploy your own FastAPI app effortlessly.
+Let's turn your innovative ideas into reality! 🔥

+## Why Deta Space? 🔥

+In the spirit of PHIRO's mission, we're always on the lookout for accessible and sustainable tech solutions.
+Deta Space offers a free and reliable platform to deploy your applications, perfect for those late-night ideas when you just have to build one more to-do app.
+No more worrying about Heroku's pricing changes—Deta Space has got you covered.

-## Setting up Deta Space
+## Setting Up Deta Space 🔥

-You should have the [Space CLI](https://deta.space/docs/en/build/fundamentals/space-cli/) installed.

-You should get the access the token from your Deta Space settings:
+First, you'll need to install the [Space CLI](https://deta.space/docs/en/build/fundamentals/space-cli/).

+Next, log in to Deta Space to get your access token:

 ```bash
 space login
 ```

-Then we create our new project (I'm calling it _fast-api-sample_ here):
+Create a new project (we're calling it _fast-api-sample_ for this example):

 ```bash
 space new
 ```

-## The Spacefile
+## Creating the Spacefile 🔥

-Your Spacefile should look similar to this:
+Your \`Spacefile\` is the blueprint for your project.
+It should look something like this:

 ```yaml
 v: 0